Housz/HViewer/README.md

-# A 3D model viewer based on OpenSceneGraph 3.6.3 and QT 5
+# A 3D model viewer based on OpenSceneGraph 3 and QT 5
-Visual Studio 2017
+OpenSceneGraph 3.6.3, QT 5.11.2, Visual Studio 2017

 ## to-do list: